Understanding Commonly Used Mortgage Terms

 3. DTI (Debt-to-income) ratio

-Banks determine your borrowing risk by calculating the percentage of your gross monthly income (before taxes and other deductions) that goes towards paying your monthly debts.
+Banks determine your borrowing risk by calculating the percentage of your net monthly income (after taxes) that goes towards paying your monthly debts and fixed outgoings; such as your rent, existing mortgage payments and car finances – the value does not include any bills you pay or shopping you do.
 A low debt-to-income ratio demonstrates a good balance between debt and income and means that your request for a mortgage is more likely to be accepted.
 This value is calculated with the following formula:

-Total of Monthly Debt Payments ÷ Gross Monthly Income = DTI
+Total of Monthly Debt Payments / Net Monthly Income = DTI%

 4. Interest Rate